cap-java/cds-feature-n8n/README.md

 The `inputs` field is required.
 Omitting it causes the plugin to skip the notification and log a warning — sending the full entity row is unsafe because it may expose sensitive data such as HANA BLOBs or internal fields.

-> **Limitation:** only one trigger configuration per event per entity is supported.
-If the same event appears more than once in the annotation list, only the first occurrence fires.
-Multiple different events on the same entity are fine (e.g. one entry for `CREATE` and one for `DELETE`).
+Multiple trigger entries for the same event on the same entity are supported — all matching entries fire.
+This allows you to route to different n8n workflows from one event, optionally with different `if` conditions.

 ### Programmatic Triggering